bbauska/JS-Basics-Unlock/README.md

 of an asynchronous operation.
 Promises provide a cleaner and more flexible way to handle asynchronous operations compared to callbacks.

-You can chain \'then() calls for sequences of asynchronous operations, allowing you to write code that\'s both more readable and easier to maintain.
+You can chain &#39;then() calls for sequences of asynchronous operations, allowing you to write code that&#39;s both more readable and easier to maintain.
 Additionally, .catch() provides a centralized way of handling errors.